chuchuroth/My-Robotics-Project/docs/Robotics Job Applications/Carbon Robotics/basics_WinCC_SCADA_HMI_PLC.md

 ### **Final Thoughts**
 PLC programming blends wiring, logic, and problem-solving.
 Start simple—master switches and lights—then build up to timers and sequences.
 Hands-on practice, even with simulations, is key to understanding.
 If you’d like to explore a specific topic deeper (e.g., timers, troubleshooting), just let me know!

+---

+A **normally-closed (NC) switch** in PLC programming is primarily used for safety and fail-safe operations.
+Here’s its purpose and functionality:

+---

+### **Use of Normally-Closed Switch in PLC Programming**
+1. **Fail-Safe Design**:
+   - A normally-closed switch ensures that the system defaults to a safe state in case of a wiring fault or disconnection.
+   - For example, a machine stop button is typically wired as NC.
+If the wire breaks, the circuit opens, stopping the machine immediately to prevent accidents[1][2].

+2. **Continuous Monitoring**:
+   - NC switches are often used in applications where continuous operation is required until an interruption occurs.
+For instance, an NC switch can keep a motor running until it is intentionally stopped.

+3. **Safety Functions**:
+   - Critical functions like emergency stops or limit switches use NC contacts to ensure immediate action when activated or when a fault occurs[2][5].

+4. **Logic Behavior**:
+   - In ladder logic, an NC input is represented as `XIO` (Examine If Open).
+When the physical NC switch is closed, the input bit is `1`.
+When the switch is activated (opened), the input bit becomes `0`, interrupting the circuit[4][6].

+---

+### **Key Applications**
+- **Stop Buttons**: Ensures reliable stopping of machinery even in case of wiring faults[1][2].
+- **Limit Switches**: Used to detect end-of-travel positions for moving parts.
+- **Safety Circuits**: Integrated into systems where failure must result in immediate shutdown.

+By using NC switches, PLC systems can achieve higher reliability and safety, especially in critical industrial processes.